Data-Science-for-Linguists-2023/Kazakh-Russian-Code-Switching-Analysis/progress_report.md

 ## Data

 To proceed with the term project, the dataset was chosen and integrated into [JNB](http://localhost:8888/notebooks/Documents/Data_Science/Kazakh-Russian-Code-Switching-Analysis/Kaz-Rus-code-switching-dataset.ipynb#References:).
 The first dataset samples were elicited from the target [IARPA Babel Kazakh Language Pack](https://catalog.ldc.upenn.edu/LDC2018S13).
 For now, the first data sample consists of 400 text files and metadata  for further EDA.
-To analyze code-switching instances, the first draft of annotation scheme was developed based on [Dyachkov et al.(2020)](https://www.dialog-21.ru/media/5085/dyachkovvvplusetal-101.pdf) project who annotated and analyzed code-switching in four corpora of minority languages of Russia.
+To analyze code-switching instances, the first draft of [annotation scheme](https://github.com/Data-Science-for-Linguists-2023/Kazakh-Russian-Code-Switching-Analysis/blob/main/annotated-data-samples/annotation_scheme_1st_draft.md) was developed based on [Dyachkov et al.(2020)](https://www.dialog-21.ru/media/5085/dyachkovvvplusetal-101.pdf) who annotated and analyzed code-switching in four corpora of minority languages of Russia.
 The first attempt was made to annotate one text file on [LightTag](https://www.lighttag.io/).
 However, there are some technical nuances that will be discussed with course instructors in order to ensure the annotation quality.

 ## Data Sharing